JAC has posted an Invitation to Negotiate (ITN) for Online Legal Research services.

 provided by private court-appointed attorneys representing indigent citizens and associated due process vendors.

-The Commission is comprised of two State Attorneys, appointed by the Florida Prosecuting
+The Commission is comprised of two State Attorneys, appointed by the President of the Florida Prosecuting

-Attorneys Association, and two Public Defenders, appointed by the Florida Public Defender Association.
+Attorneys Association, and two Public Defenders, appointed by the President of the Florida Public Defender Association.

 The Commission appoints an Executive Director, who is